 Walk-in visits are seen on a first-come/first-served basis.
 Appointments can be made by calling 386-226-7917

-Annual physicals with PAP smear, breast examination, and contraceptive prescription are available by appointment.
+Women’s Health issues and contraceptive discussion/prescriptions are available by appointment.
 Depo Provera injections will be administered if students furnish their own supply, with their physician’s written order, and a PAP smear report that is “normal” within the last 12 months.

 The medical staff will consider maintenance prescription renewal if the student provides the following on their personal physician’s letterhead: